My name is Ryan Davey and I am an enthusiastic music fan born, raised, and residing in Toronto, Canada.

 BS07.jpg

-Before side one concluded with the carnival atmosphere of “Wild Billy’s Circus Story,” Springsteen unleashed one of his most energetic, jazziest, and exhilarating songs of his career, the likes of which we’d never hear from him again.
-“Kitty’s Back” is a blast-and-a-half, propelled throughout by the stellar drumming of ‘Mad Dog’ who rightly earned the nickname (both on and off-stage).
+Before side one concluded with the carnival atmosphere of “Wild Billy’s Circus Story,” Springsteen unleashed one of the most energetic, jazziest, and exhilarating songs of his career, the likes of which we would not hear from him again.
+“Kitty’s Back” was a blast-and-a-half, propelled throughout by the stellar drumming of ‘Mad Dog’ who rightly earned the nickname (apparently both on and off-stage).
 The finale was lifted by the distinctive, high-pitched wailing of Clarence on sax, as only the Big Man could do.
 Throughout the song the leads were handed between guitar, organ, bass, and drums like a jazz jam.
-The song was marked with a reckless abandon that would sadly be lost in future releases.
+The song was marked with a reckless abandon that would sadly be abandoned on future albums.

 The E Street Band 1972 (L to R): Clarence Clemons, Bruce, David Sancious, Vini 'Mad Dog' Lopez, Danny Federici, Gary W. Tallent